 Waivers are funded by Medicaid and are often called Medicaid Waivers.
 The person with a disability must qualify for long-term care Medicaid to use a Waiver.
-As of 2016, this means that the person with a disability cannot have more than $2,000 in assets in their name ($1,000 cap if under 18 years old), unless those assets are in a Special Needs Trust, and they cannot earn more than $2,199 per month.
+As of 2017, this means that the person with a disability cannot have more than $2,000 in assets in their name (no cap if under 18 years old), unless those assets are in a Special Needs Trust or ABLE Account, and they cannot earn more than $2,205 per month.
 The person with a disability will get Medicaid once they get a Waiver.
 They can use that Medicaid as a supplemental health insurance if they like, or they can drop their other insurance coverage and only use Medicaid if they choose.

 Why Should I Apply?

 Anyone with a developmental disability who needs daily support should apply.
 Even though some Waivers have waiting lists, if you qualify for a Waiver, you will eventually receive services.
 As you grow and change, you can use more or fewer Waiver services to meet your needs.
 The Waiver should grow with you over time and provides the supports you need to be as independent as possible in your community.

 Also, as a result of a Department of Justice settlement agreement with Virginia in 2012, if you’re on the waiting list for either an ID or DD Waiver, you can apply for up to $1,000 each year to purchase supports you need to be independent and safe.
 This is called the Individual and Family Supports Program.

 The Disability Waivers have a combined waiting list based upon urgency of need.
 People in Tier One of urgency need services within the year, people in Tier Two need services in 1-5 years, and People in Tier Three need services several years out, but are planning ahead.
 The list shifts constantly as situations change, so you should be in touch to share information about your urgency as it changes with the group that put you on the list (more in the chart below).